BlockchainCommons/Research/papers/bcr-2021-002-digest.md

 Some fields of a structured digital object may be integral to the object's identity and should be included in its digest, while others may not, and must be omitted from the digest.
 This ensures that all parties will produce the same digest of the same object.
 For instance, in a `ur:crypto-seed`, the seed `payload` itself is integral, but the `name`, `notes`, and `creation-date` fields can all be changed without changing the seed's essential identity, and are therefore not integral.

-When a digest of another object is included in a CBOR object, it is tagged #6.600 per the [Registry of Uniform Resource (UR) Types](bcr-2020-006-urtypes.md).

 The method to produce the digest source for a particular object type SHOULD be specified by that type; this is its *Digest Source Specification* (DSS).

 Examples of object types that include Digest Source Specifications:

 * [ur:crypto-seed](bcr-2020-006-urtypes.md#seed-digest-source-specification)
 * [ur:crypto-hdkey](bcr-2020-007-hdkey.md#hdkey-digest-source-specification)

+## IANA Considerations

+When a digest of another object is encoded as tagged CBOR, it is tagged #6.40001.
+This document requests registration of the following CBOR tag:

+* Tag: 6.40001
+* Data Item: byte string
+* Semantics: 32-byte SHA-256 digest